Florida truck accident attorneys

 Economic

 These are tangible losses, ones that are easy to prove.
 They include medical expenses, lost wages, property damage, and more.
-They’re easily proven because your attorney can obtain documentation that shows your economic damages such as medical bills, pay stubs, and mechanic estimates.
+They’re easily proven because your attorney can obtain documentation that shows your economic damages, such as medical bills, pay stubs, and mechanic estimates.

 Non-economic

 Insurance companies fight hard to protect truck accident policies – and with good reason.
 These policies can be worth as much as $1 million or even more.
-At Lytal, Reiter, Smith, Ivey & Fronrath, we have a lot of experience defeating huge insurance corporations.
+At Lytal, Reiter, Smith, Ivey & Fronrath, we have a lot of experience defeating giant insurance corporations.
 We won’t be intimidated one bit, no matter how formidable the opposition in your case may be.

-Parties who may be liable for the crash
+What parties may be liable for the crash?

 All personal injury cases can be complex, but truck accidents are among the most complicated.
 The reason is there could potentially be many different liable parties.
 The truck driver may have lost control due to fatigue, the brakes might have been defective, or the trucking company might have failed to ensure the truck was properly serviced and maintained.

-There are a lot of factors that will play a role in determining how long your case will take to settle.
+If any attorney says they can help you get compensation in a couple of weeks or even a couple of months, scratch them off your list.
+No lawyer worth your time would ever make that kind of ridiculous promise.
+Many factors will determine how long your case will take to settle.
 The more compelling your evidence, the more convinced the insurer will be that it should offer you a fair settlement.
-But, the more serious your injuries, the longer your case could take.
+But the more serious your injuries are, the longer your case could take.
 A skilled Florida truck accident lawyer will work to gather that evidence and minimize the amount of time you’ll have to wait.

-Semi-truck “black boxes”: What they are and how they may be used in your case
+Semi-truck “black boxes”: What they are and how they may be used in your case?

 You’ve no doubt heard of “black boxes” as they pertain to airplanes, but commercial trucks have similar devices.
 These record critical data, such as whether or not the driver hit the brakes and how fast the truck was going.
 An attorney can obtain that data to support your case.

-Large trucks cause catastrophic injuries
+Large trucks cause catastrophic injuries.

 According to the NHTSA, over 70% of the injuries and fatalities in accidents involving commercial trucks occur to occupants of other vehicles due to the truck’s sheer size and weight.
 In many cases, occupants of the passenger vehicle suffer catastrophic injuries while the truck driver walks away with minor injuries or no injuries at all.